kristoffer-paulsson/vices-of-the-new-testament/Vices of the New Testament.md

 **Lunacy**,
 ἀνόητος (_anoētos_):
 Tit.
 3:3;
 According to Behm (TDNT 4:961), is being "'unthought of', 'unsuspected,' 'unintelligible' … this word is predominantly act. 'unwise,' 'irrational,' 'foolish' … both intellectually and ethically, of persons lacking in understanding or judgment … whose folly is manifested in their acts, … but also of subjects, human thoughts, utterances etc." CD defines _deranged_ as "completely unable to think clearly or behave in a controlled way, especially because of mental illness."
-Specifically, defines _lunacy_ as "stupid behaviour that will have bad results," and "extreme foolishness or mental illness"
+Specifically, defines _lunacy_ as "stupid behavior that will have bad results," and "extreme foolishness or mental illness"

 **Lawless**,
 ἄνομος (_anomos_):